xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-subscription-upgrade.md

 A yearly billing cycle helps you save costs.
 You can only upgrade monthly subscriptions to annual ones.

 Successful payment will immediately change your subscription.
-After upgrading, you can find new subscription information updated on the **Subscription Plan** page.
+After upgrading, you can find new subscription information updated on the **TestOps Subscriptions** page.